DanDobrick/blog/README.md

 `![Table Locks]({{ site.baseurl }}/assets/images/{{ page.id }}/table-locks.png){: .img-responsive}`

 ## Todo
+- Adjust image sizes or implement some kind of image CDN?
+- Center "top" image
+- allow "top" to be either png or jpg

 I haven't done these in years; who knows if I ever actually will

 - Add proper links to TOC in excerpts on the home page.